dkidney/gibbonsecr/README.md

 ## 1. Installation

-To download and install the `gibbonsecr` package directly from github follow the instructions below.
+To download and install the necessary software to run the `gibbonsecr` package follow the instructions below.

 ### Install R